Aug 21, 2019

 This software has been very stable, reliable, and easy to use.
 I did have it crash twice, but I believe it was related to a rig control conflict I created by using several programs wanting rig control at the same time.
 My bad.
 As you can see, the appearance of the many interfaces are nice, clean, and up-to-date, unlike so many ham programs with the vintage 1980's, DOS-to-Windows transition look.

-CQRlog is cleanly at the top of my list for logging software.
+CQRlog is clearly at the top of my list for logging software.
 See the CQRlog website for more.